Skip to main content

 The DMO:

-• is a safety net price for consumers who haven’t shopped around.
+• is a fair, trusted and reasonably priced safety net price for consumers who haven’t shopped around

-• is the maximum price an electricity company can charge customers on standard retail plans, and when advertising other offers they must compare it to the DMO price
+• is the maximum price a retailer can charge customers on standard retail plans, and when advertising other offers, they must compare it to the DMO price

 • is set each year and takes into account a range of factors and is adjusted according to market conditions.